Tawnygoody/Tarmachan/README.md

     - Price - displays the individual product price.
     - Quantity - Users are able to update their order using the quantity selectors and the update button.
 Users can also remove that product from their shopping bag entirely by clicking the remove button.
     - Subtotal - displays the subtotal for each product (product price * quantity).
-- Underneath the products that are in the users bag, their is information for bag total, delivery and grand total.
-If a user does not meet the free delivery threshold a helpful message will be displayed to let them know what they need to spend in order to qualify for free deivery.
+- Underneath the products that are in the user's bag, there is information for bag total, delivery and grand total.
+If a user does not meet the free delivery threshold a helpful message will be displayed to let them know what they need to spend in order to qualify for free delivery.
 - There is a button to take the users back to the all product page, and a "Secure Checkout" button to take the user to the checkout page.
 - If the user has no items in the shopping bag, a message is displayed to the user to let them know this and a button to take the user to the all products page is displayed.

 #### Checkout Page

 - The Checkout page is split into two columns on larger devices, and 2 rows on smaller devices:
     - Order Summary - Gives a nice overview of each of the products that they are purchasing.
-Images are links which will take the user back to the product details page for that product.
-User's can also see a breakdown of the order total, delivery and grand total.
+Images are links that will take the user back to the product details page for that product.
+Users can also see a breakdown of the order total, delivery and grand total.
     - Checkout Form - split into 3 sections:
         - Details - where users are invited to fill out their full name and email address.
 Email address will be auto populated if a user has logged in and saved this information to their profile.
         - Delivery - Users can fill in where they wish their products to be delivered to.
 These fields will be auto populated if a user has logged in and saved this information to their profile.
         - Payment - Users can enter their card details here in order to make payments and purchase their chosen products.
-- Below the checkout form users can click the "Adjust Bag" button to make adjustments to their shopping bag, or click the "Complete Order" button to make their purchases.
+- Below the checkout form, users can click the "Adjust Bag" button to make adjustments to their shopping bag, or click the "Complete Order" button to make their purchases.
 Users are informed exactly how much they will be charged with a helpful message directly underneath the "Complete Order" button.

 #### Checkout Success Page
 - When a user successfully checks out a success toast will be shown to the user with the order number and a confirmation email will be sent to the user with some of the details of their order.
 - The checkout success page itself is split into two sections:
-    - Order information which details the order info, delivery details and the billing info.
+    - Order information which details the order info, delivery details and billing info.
     - Order Summary - Gives a nice overview of each of the products that they are purchasing.
-Images are links which will take the user back to the product details page for that product.
+Images are links that will take the user back to the product details page for that product.
 - More products link which will take the user back to the all products page encouraging the user to make more purchases.

 #### About Us Page
 - Users can find out more about the company by clicking the about us link under the company dropdown (on larger devices), or within the burger menu.
 - Users are greeted with a hero image with the company mantra about the products.
-- The page is split into two sections - Our story where users can read about how the company was found and Our Philosophy where users can read about the companies efforts to use responsibly sourced materials.
+- The page is split into two sections - Our story where users can read about how the company was founded and Our Philosophy where users can read about the companies efforts to use responsibly sourced materials.
 These are split by a site relevant parallax image.

 #### Contact Us Page
 - Users can find different ways to contact the company on the contact page.
 Details for the company address, telephone, email and opening times can be found here.